kefilev/laravel-blog/README.md

 This is a simple Blog built with Laravel 12 that lets users see the blog page with pagination and read single blog posts.
 Logged in users will be able to comment on the blog posts.

-The app uses the default Laravel 12 React (with Inertia) starting pack for user authentication.
+The app uses the default Laravel 12 + React 19/TypeScript/Tailwind (with Inertia) starting pack for user authentication.
 This pack also includes GitHub CI workflows for tests and linter.

+More info about the starter pack - https://laravel.com/docs/12.x/starter-kits#react

 ## Requirements